bcole808/wp-social-metrics-tracker/src/readme.txt

 = What social networks are measured? =

-Data is collected from the following social networks: Facebook, Twitter, LinkedIn, StumbleUpon, Pinterest, and Google+
+You can enable or disable tracking of data from any of these social networks: Facebook, Twitter, Reddit, LinkedIn, StumbleUpon, Pinterest, Google+, XING, and Flattr.

 = What information is sent from my blog to other services? =